SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-estimate.md

 8. Repeat the process if you need to add several external costs.

 :::note
 Please note that you can have several external cost under one client line.
-It will depend how you want to show the estimate details to clients.
+It will depend on how you want to show the estimate details to clients.
 :::

 <figure>